daveschudel/Fedora-KDE/README.md

 <a name="pagers"></a>
 ## Pagers
 KDE comes with a basic pager Plasmoid that works, but I think it takes up too much space on the toolbar, especially when you have 4 or more desktops configured.
-I use Minimal Desktop Pager.
-It doesn't take up as much space if you have more desktops like I do (4).
+I use AllJavi's [Virtual Desktop Bar](https://github.com/AllJavi/virtual-desktop-bar) It doesn't take up as much space if you have more desktops like I do (4).

 <br>
 <hr>